Florida man charged with threatening to kill three Democratic lawmakers

 In each call, Kless, a resident of Tamarac, Florida, referenced Rep. Illan Omar, D-Minn., but not by name.
 He used various Islamaphobic slurs, referring to the lawmaker in one instance as a “Taliban b----” and a “towel head" in another.

 Omar, who is Muslim, has been the subject of multiple death threats, many of which have been aimed at her faith.
-She has come under fire for her comments regarding the American relationship with Israel, which drew bipartisan condemnation.
+She has come under fire for her comments regarding America's relationship with Israel, which drew bipartisan condemnation.

 Both Tlaib and Omar are the first Muslim-American women to serve in the House of Representatives.